JKirchartz/jkirchartz.github.com/_posts/2012-07-12-there-is-no-such-thing-as-pixel-perfect.md

 tags: article
 ---

 There, I said it.
-Now get the phrase out of your head, it doesn't exist, please stop trying.
+Now get the phrase out of your head, it doesn't exist, please stop trying. <!--more-->
 Far too often you'll hear some paraphrasing of the complaint "But it doesn't look like it did in Photoshop"

 ##  Well, Why not?